SHARPENED by LEIGH

 REGULAR & COMMERCIAL KITCHEN KNIVES

-We categorise the most common kitchen knife brands into three categories A, B & C. The prices are set according to steel type and length of time to sharpen.
-See category lists below for pricing on these knives.
+We categorise the most common kitchen knife brands into three categories A & B. The prices are set according to steel type and length of time to sharpen.

 This category applies to knives that we reject to sharpen for some or all of the following reasons:

-- severely damaged beyond repair from mis-use, accident or mis-sharpening
+- Damaged beyond repair from mis-use, accident or mis-sharpening

 *R - Restoration of Heirloom, Antique & Vintage Knives